 Bicycle Calorie Calculator

-Last Updated: Apr 9, 2025
+Last Updated: Nov 4, 2025

-Cycling or biking is one of the most effective and healthy exercises for fitness.
-It offers many health benefits, including cardiovascular health, weight management, and stamina building.
-But you're curious to know how many calories you burn while cycling?
-In this article, I will explain everything about it, whether your goal is weight loss, performance measuring, or monitoring overall fitness.
+But are you curious to know how many calories you burn while cycling on the road, on mountain trails, or indoors?
+In this article, I will explain everything you need to know, whether your goal is weight loss, performance measurement, or monitoring overall fitness.

-What is the Calculate Calories Burned Calculator?
+What is the Cycling Calories Calculator?

 Cyclist burning calories on a teal bicycle in a sunny park